THE ROLE OF BIOPERSISTENCE

 RELATION BETWEEN BIOPERSISTENCE AND CHEMICAL COMPOSITION

 The relation between biopersistence and chemical composition is evident for fibrous synthetic fibres.
-In mineral wools (glass wool, rock wool and slag wool) there are alkaline and alkaline-earth cations (sodium, calcium etc…) that have high affinity for water.
+In mineral wools (glass wool, rock wool and slag wool) there are alkaline and alkaline-earth cations (sodium, calcium etc ) that have high affinity for water.
 The higher their concentration in the material, the quicker water will disaggregate it in biological medium; thus the biopersistence will be short.
 On the contrary, a very low to null concentration of these ions, such as in refractory ceramic fibres, make them highly persistent in biological media.

 It is however not acceptable to consider that biopersistence of fibrous synthetic fibres is the sole parameter that determine their carcinogenicity.
 In a study (4) on six "historical" samples of mineral wool (material with low persistence) manufactured in firms where it has been possible to carry out an epidemiological study, we have demonstrated that:

-Ø Three samples of rock wool from 1949 to 1974, possessing a high potency to produce highly aggressive radical oxygen species in aqueous medium, having an Fe2+ ranging from 6.75 to 12 % as FeO, were issued from firms in which an excess of lung cancer was detected in the population concerned.
+Ø Three samples of glass wool containing less than 0.4% Fe2+, devoid of a high oxidizing potency associated to oxygen radicals, were issued from firms in which no excess of lung cancer was detectable among the workers.Ø Three samples of rock wool from 1949 to 1974, possessing a high potency to produce highly aggressive radical oxygen species in aqueous medium, having an Fe2+ ranging from 6.75 to 12 % as FeO, were issued from firms in which an excess of lung cancer was detected in the population concerned.
 The excess was directly linked to the Fe2+ content of these rock wools.

 These studies demonstrate that some rock wools, despite a low biopersistence, possess a significant carcinogenic activity.